- Liability Coverage

 For example, if your injury claim is worth $30,000, and the adverse driver has a 15/30 bodily injury liability coverage, and you have 15/30 underinsurance coverage, you will be fully compensated for the value of your claim.
 In this example, if your injury claim is worth $100,000, you will only be paid $15,000 by the adverse carrier and $15,000 by your own underinsurance carrier.

 An umbrella policy can provide you with an additional $1,000,000 in UM/UIM coverage.

-What to Do If You’re Injured by an Uninsured Driver
+What to Do If You’re Injured in Nevada by an Uninsured Driver

 If you are injured by an uninsured driver, you make a claim with your own insurance company.
 Although your insurance company has a fiduciary duty to treat you fairly, if you make a claim for uninsured motorist coverage, you enter into an adversarial relationship with your carrier.
 In some cases, it may be necessary for you to retain legal counsel to sue your insurance company, in the event they do not make a reasonable offer to settle your claim.
 Your insurance company does not retain counsel under this coverage for you when you file suit against them on your UM/UIM coverage.